zion-off/notification-microservice/README.md

 > of failure and the probability that it'll be corrected during this time.[^3]

 Since we assume that the server does not fail deterministically, we implement a retry mechanism with exponential delays.
+The error rate of each queue determines the delay factor.
+Having a separate queue for each provider allows us to set the delay factor for each provider individually.

+## Recovering from unhealthy

 Additionally, in a distributed system, faults can occur as a result of anticipated events, such as network congestion and timeouts, which are generally resolved quickly.
 However, unanticipated events, such as failure in a particular part of the system, could also be causing failures.
 Cascading timeouts or failures could then overwhelm the system.
 To address this, we adopt the circuit breaker pattern[^4].

-If one particular service crosses a failure threshold, we can safely assume it to be offline, and avoid querying it with further requests.
-How we arrive at this failure threshold is also an important consideration, and it should ideally correlate with the system load at a given time.
+When a provider is marked unhealthy, we stop sending it requests.
+However, we also maintain two extra queues for the email and SMS providers.
+At fixed intervals, the handler function routes requests to these extra queues.
+With enough successful responses, the provider's health metric can be brought back up, and it may be marked healthy for use again.

 [^1]:
     [What are the benefits of a microservices architecture?](https://about.gitlab.com/blog/2022/09/29/what-are-the-benefits-of-a-microservices-architecture/)